 4. Scroll to find Download Raw DNA Data, listed under Actions.
 Click “What is DNA Data” for a quick explanation of what this data is, what it looks like, its intended use, assurance that downloading the data won’t affect your AncestryDNA experience on the site, and Ancestry’s reminder that the company doesn’t secure your data once you’ve downloaded it.

 5. Enter your Ancestry.com site password when prompted and click to accept the terms, if you agree.
 If you haven’t already done so, you might want to read AncestryDNA’s terms and conditions and privacy statement.

-6. You’ll receive an email from AncestryDNA; click the confirmation link (pictured below).
+6. You’ll receive an email from AncestryDNA; click the confirmation link (like the one pictured below).
 You may be asked to log in again.
 Then you’ll be taken to another screen where you’ll verify your desire to download the data.
-Click the green box that says Download DNA Raw Data.
+Click the green box that says Download DNA Data.